Radiation: Non-ionizing radiation

 The kinetic energy of particles of non-ionizing radiation is too small to produce charged ions when passing through matter.
 For non-ionizing electromagnetic radiation (see types below), the associated particles (photons) have only sufficient energy to change the rotational, vibrational or electronic valence configurations of molecules and atoms.
 The effect of non-ionizing forms of radiation on living tissue has only recently been studied.
 Nevertheless, different biological effects are observed for different types of non-ionizing radiation.

 Even "non-ionizing" radiation is capable of causing thermal-ionization if it deposits enough heat to raise temperatures to ionization energies.
-These reactions occur at far higher energies than with ionization radiation, which requires only single particles to cause ionization.
+These reactions occur at far higher total energies than with ionization radiation, which requires only single particles to cause ionization.
 A familiar example of thermal ionization is the flame-ionization of a common fire, and the browning reactions in common food items induced by infrared radiation, during broiling-type cooking.

 The electromagnetic spectrum is the range of all possible electromagnetic radiation frequencies.
 The electromagnetic spectrum (usually just spectrum) of an object is the characteristic distribution of electromagnetic radiation emitted by, or absorbed by, that particular object.

 The non-ionizing portion of electromagnetic radiation consists of electromagnetic waves that (as individual quanta or particles, see photon) are not energetic enough to detach electrons from atoms or molecules and hence cause their ionization.
 These include radio waves, microwaves, infrared, and (sometimes) visible light.
 The lower frequencies of ultraviolet light may cause chemical changes and molecular damage similar to ionization, but is technically not ionizing.
 The highest frequencies of ultraviolet light, as well as all X-rays and gamma-rays are ionizing.

 The occurrence of ionization depends on the energy of the individual particles or waves, and not on their number.
 An intense flood of particles or waves will not cause ionization if these particles or waves do not carry enough energy to be ionizing, unless they raise the temperature of a body to a point high enough to ionize small fractions of atoms or molecules by the process of thermal-ionization (this, however, requires relatively extreme radiation intensities).